-Heart in Cambridge IGCSE Biology (0610): Structure, Cardiac Cycle and Exam Answers Explained
+The Heart in Cambridge IGCSE Biology (0610): Structure, Blood Flow and the Cardiac Cycle Explained

-What query it owns: how to understand and revise the heart in Cambridge IGCSE Biology (0610).
+What query it owns: how to understand and revise the heart in Cambridge IGCSE Biology.

 Why this is safe: this page owns the heart revision-guide angle, while Tutopiya’s Heart subtopic page owns the learning resource and the free Heart quiz owns the practice.